 The Green River is a classic low gradient, low volume, class II-III river that runs off the Berkshires, including Mt.
 Greylock.
 It contains 3 definable class IIIs, all short, and lots of old mill drops.
 There are a few strainers here or there, so keep watch.
 It is mostly very chill, fast-moving, class I-II, interspersed with some short drops.

 The most commonly used put-in is at the bridge for Hopper Rd, at "Hopper Dropper" the first class III (II+ at low flows).
 There is a parking lot on river right after you cross the bridge off 43.
 You can put in higher up, at various locations in Mt.
 Hope Park, but parking is trickier, and there are no substantial rapids.
+If you put in at the parking lot on Hopper Rd., gear up and then walk across the road along the path on river right (walking upstream).
+Put in anywhere here.

 From the Hopper Dropper the river is primarily class I until the river takes a hard left and there is a tall smokestack.
 This is Old Mill (class III, which appears as a substantial horizon line).
 This is an old mill, so be careful and scout from river left.
 The general line is river center working river right.
 Be respectful of the condominium owners here.